paceuniversity/CS6392015team5/README.md

 * Presentation – Live presentations will take place on 7/2 in BlackBoard Collaborate starting at 6 pm
 * Documentation (wiki) & process – 7/2

 # Contact
-Let's leave our email with Google Hangout:
+We could use Google Hangout to have an online meeting some times.
+So let's leave our emails with Google Hangout:
 * Tianyu Wang    tianyuelite@gmail.com

 # Idea proposal
 draft